Follow Your Bliss to the Most Stunning Lake Paradise in America

 Even if you don’t ski, the Scenic Gondola Ride at Heavenly Ski Resort offers incredible views of the lake, forest, and mountain peaks.
-Although you can ride the gondola year-round, it is especially breathtaking when the region is covered with snow in winter.
+Although you can ride the gondola year-round, it is especially breathtaking when the region is covered with snow.
 For skiers, the resort is phenomenal, whether you just want to enjoy the views on the beginner slopes or challenge yourself with 4,800-acres of off-grid terrain.

-Meanwhile, at Squaw Valley Ski Resort — whose name is soon to change to something less offensive — skiers can lose themselves on 30 chairlifts spread out over 3,600 acres, while Tahoe Donner is ideal for beginners and families looking to escape the bigger crowds.
+At Palisades Tahoe, skiers can lose themselves on 30 chairlifts spread out over 3,600 acres, while Tahoe Donner is ideal for beginners and families looking to escape the bigger crowds.

 Take your chance at the casinos